risk-first/website/estimating/Kitchen-Cabinet.md

  - You have a _single_ cabinet in the original kitchen?
  - You have _thirty_ cabinets in the original kitchen?

-When the number of initial cabinets is high, we are in the "fill-the-bucket" world, with it's normal distribution, and variance-around-a-mean.
+When the number of initial cabinets is high, we are closer to the "fill-the-bucket" world, with it's normal distribution, and variance-around-a-mean.

 But when the number of initial cabinets is low, the distribution is "long-tailed", and tends towards the [Exponential Distribution](https://en.wikipedia.org/wiki/Exponential_distribution), which works in a way similar to [radioactive decay](https://en.wikipedia.org/wiki/Radioactive_decay).
 That is, we might best be able to talk about moving kitchens in terms of their half-lives.
 That is, given a bunch of infinity-cabinets, we could say how long it would usually take for _half_ of them to be completed.
 Then, it'll be the same again for the next half, and so on.